Abdulla648/PERSONAL-FINANCE-MANAGER-/README.md

 # PERSONAL-FINANCE-MANAGER-
+PERSONAL FINANCE MANAGER

-## Project Overview
+Project Overview

 The Personal Finance Manager is a web-based application designed to help users manage their personal finances efficiently.
+The system allows users to record income and expenses, track financial activities, monitor spending patterns, and maintain financial records in a structured manner.
+It provides a simple and user-friendly platform for better financial management.

-## Problem Statement
+Problem Statement

-Many individuals manage their finances manually, which can lead to difficulty in tracking expenses, poor budgeting, and lack of financial insights.
+Many people manage their finances manually using notebooks or spreadsheets.
+This can lead to difficulties in tracking expenses, poor budget management, inaccurate financial records, and lack of financial insights.
+A digital solution is needed to simplify financial management and improve financial planning.

-## Project Objectives

-1. To track income and expenses efficiently.
-2. To manage personal budgets effectively.
-3. To generate financial reports.
-4. To improve financial planning.
-5. To help users make better financial decisions.

-## Technologies Used
+Technologies Used

-### Frontend
+Frontend

 - HTML
 - CSS
 - JavaScript

-### Backend
+Backend

 - PHP

-### Database
+Database

 - MySQL